 Snyder & Associate’s staff is providing a variety of civil engineering services for this project including permitting, GIS mapping and analysis, hydrologic modeling, survey, and wetland mitigation banking.
 Future work includes:

 - Construction of in-stream features and bank stabilization near Hydroelectric Park

 - Monitoring stream mitigation bank

-- Planning and conceptual development of additional in-stream features for recreational uses including kayaking and angling
+- Land planning and conceptual development of additional in-stream features for recreational uses including kayaking and angling